ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 office, as researcher-facing technical services and operations will generally be best managed by the regional organizations and sites.

+**Proposal: Responsibility for operations of researcher-facing services should generally belong to the regional organizations.**

 Being nimble, and being able to quickly tell if a researcher-facing service is successful or if it should be changed, will normally require researcher-facing services to be provided organizationally close to the researchers.
 This will generally mean that such services will be housed in one or more regional organization.

+**Proposal: Internal federation services can be provided by any partner, or externally.**

 On the other hand, internal services necessary for the administration and operation of the federation itself — CRMs, email, dashboards and